Making Tax Digital – Income Tax

 Getting ready for MTD IT

-To help you prepare, we have below an MTD_IT Preparation Template (Excel) that will assist you in mapping your current Nominal codes with the HMRC fields for submission.
+To help you prepare, we have below an Excel MTD_IT Preparation Template that will assist you in mapping your current Nominal codes with the HMRC categories for submission.
 This preparation template covers both Property and Self Assessment businesses.
 You can copy your Trading nominal codes into the spreadsheet (Sales, Purchases, Fixed Direct Costs and Overheads.
 Valuation change and Depreciation may also be included).

-You can add the relevant HMRC Income or Expense field against each trading nominal with the assistance of your Accountants or the HMRC guidance notes for each field, in preparation for when MTD IT goes live.
+You can add the relevant HMRC Income or Expense category against each trading nominal with the assistance of your Accountants or the HMRC guidance notes for each category, in preparation for when MTD IT goes live.

 Setting Up a Taxable Entity

-For those who had joined the Pilot scheme or once the system becomes mandatory and full access is granted to Self Assessment, the button will show under Ledgers.
-To enable a new Self Assessment business, select the New option, enter your National Insurance number and follow the instructions for signing into your Government Gateway account.
+Full access is granted to Self Assessment inside v15.0, the button will show under Ledgers.
+For those who have sufficient qualifying income and are eligible you will be able to set up a new Self Assessment business.
+Select the New option, enter your National Insurance number and follow the instructions for signing into your Government Gateway account.
 This will allow you to create the Tax Business(s) linked to the National Insurance number provided and then retrieve and complete the obligations when due.

 Before you start making submissions you can elect to submit calendar quarters instead of 5th July etc but due dates remain the same